Academic & Clinical Facilities

 The MGC Program is housed in the Medical School Teaching Facility (MSTF) Building.
 Student space is located within the MGC Program Suite where students have dedicated study space.
 The MGC Program has two dedicated classrooms that serve as our primary learning space, however we utilize resources across campus to maximize the learning environment.

-During the 2nd year, students complete a minimum of three 12- week clinical rotations corresponding to the Summer, Fall and Spring semesters.
+During the 2nd year, students complete a minimum of three 12- week clinical rotations corresponding to the Summer, Fall and Spring semesters and one 4-week intensive rotation of the student's choice in January or April.
 Students gain a wide variety of clinical experience in adult, cancer, pediatric, prenatal, and other specialty areas under the supervision of certified genetic counselors and/or geneticists.
 Students participate in well over 100 clinical cases satisfying the requirements for certification eligibility by the American Board of Genetic Counseling.